Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks: Additional Results on Distance Measurement

-Apart from the Maximum Mean Discrepancy, we as well calculate the Energy distance between in- and out-of-distribution datasets.
+Apart from the Maximum Mean Discrepancy, we also calculate the Energy distance between in- and out-of-distribution datasets.
 Let $P$ and $Q$ denote two different distributions.
 Then the energy distance between distributions $P$ and $Q$ is defined as

 Therefore, the energy distance between two datasets $V=\{V_{1},...,V_{m}\}\stackrel{iid}{\sim} P$ and $W=\{W_{1},...,W_{m}\}\stackrel{iid}{\sim} Q$ is defined as

 In the experiment, we use the 2-norm $\|\cdot\|_{2}$.